-This book discusses a variety of topics, including the Western Development Strategy as well as issues of hydropower, poverty reduction, women’s development, and environmental conservation.
+This book discusses a variety of topics, including the WDS as well as issues of hydropower, poverty reduction, women’s development, and environmental conservation.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.